Calamytryx/Automated-Thesis-Lifecycle-and-Assessment-Scheduler/README.md

 # ATLAS

-Advanced Thesis Logistics and AI System.
+Advanced Thesis Lifecycle and Assessment Scheduler.
 It's the thesis/defense management system we built for LPU-Cavite, specifically the CoECSA college (Engineering, Computer Studies, Architecture).
 It handles the whole lifecycle: teams and titles, scheduling defenses without conflicts, running the actual evaluations, and tracking whether a team has its requirements in before they're allowed to defend.

 ## What it actually does